trauma responsive & healing centered - Initiating

 - 5 minutes

 As educators, we talk a lot about resilience—how students need it to bounce back from challenges, grit their teeth, and persevere.
 But what if resilience isn’t just about bouncing back?
 What if it’s about bouncing forward, adapting, thriving, and growing stronger with each setback?
-Teachers can use these strategies in this article to strengthen their students’ ability to cope with setbacks and frustration.Â
+The good news is that resilience isn’t some mystical trait.
+It’s a skill—a muscle, if you will—that we can strengthen in our students.
+The strategies we utilize in the classroom are the ultimate training ground.
+Teachers can use these strategies to strengthen their students’ ability to cope with setbacks and frustration.

 Build Students’ Resilience With 6 Classroom Strategies | Edutopia

-- 45 minutes
+- 4 minutes

 The Trauma-Informed, Resilience-Oriented Schools Toolkit from the National Center for School Safety outlines a framework for implementing these approaches in any school or school district.
 It utilizes tools, videos, professional development slide decks, and concise instruction to explain the concepts of trauma and toxic stress, offers individual